When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-So here is my list of the best electric bike business opportunities for 2021 and beyond.
+So here is my list of the best electric bike business opportunities.

-Below I’ve listed some of the most popular e-bike business models with a focus on the two I know best – electric bike conversions and blogging / ecommerce.
+Below I’ve listed some of the most popular e-bike business models with a focus on the one I know best – electric bike conversions.

 I have to admit that I thought demand for e-bike conversions would taper off once electric bikes became cheaper and more readily available – this couldn’t be further from reality.
 If anything this last year has seen a substantial increase in the sales of DIY e-bike conversion kits and batteries.